 High Level Objective Indicators Isles of Scilly IFCA Quarters Reporting Status workstreams The IFCA will ensure its enforcement The enforcement risk 1 Completed and published on website risk register and strategy are register will be reviewed, published and available on its website updated and published on from 1st April each year. the website The IFCA will demonstrate in its The Annual Report will 1 There are no other marine regulators Annual Report how it has worked with include details of joint present on the Isles of Scilly.
-No other regulators to achieve consistent working and specific enforcement activities took place during quality, application and enforcement examples.
-We will continue this period.
-However, the Isles of Scilly of management measures. to maintain a risk-based IFCA worked closely with the MMO in the approach to enforcement. development of two byelaws.
+We other regulators to achieve consistent working and specific undertook a joint operation with the MMO quality, application and enforcement examples.
+We will continue and continue an intelligence-led and risk- of management measures. to maintain a risk-based based approach to enforcement. approach to enforcement.

 The IFCA will compile records of enforcement activity in a standard format, provide them to the National Inshore Marine Enforcement Group (NIMEG) and publish them on the website We will work closely with the MMO to co-ordinate sharing of assets and resources.
-We will publish our enforcement and compliance activity 1 to 4 No enforcement activities took place in this period, and no records were compiled.
-The IFCA will adopt the national code of conduct for IFCOs, which will be reviewed annually and published on its website by 1st April The code of conduct will be adhered to and reviewed internally.
+We will publish our enforcement and compliance activity 1 to 4 Joint enforcement operations took place with the MMO in September 2019 The IFCA will adopt the national code of conduct for IFCOs, which will be reviewed annually and published on its website by 1st April The code of conduct will be adhered to and reviewed internally.
 1 to 4 Code of conduct reviewed and adhered to Warrant Inshore Fisheries and Conservation Officers (IFCOs) will be trained and accredited to nationally agreed standards.
 They will maintain professionalism and make appropriate interventions to deliver efficient, effective enforcement activity.
-New staff will receive training and build experience as part of joint enforcement activities with the MMO 1 to 4 Both officers attended warrant officer training in Torquay in February 2019.
-Other training during this period included courses on Chartplotter and Radar, boat handling and VHF.
+New staff will receive training and build experience as part of joint enforcement activities with the MMO 1 to 4 No training took place during this period.